 In short, even if you can attend a coding bootcamp, it’s not the complete solution many people think it is – you’ll still lack the fundamental computer science knowledge that would make you stand out at job interviews and will let you actually do the job you want to be hired for.
 People who try getting a job after coding bootcamp will find it harder than they expect.

 The obvious answer to this is to study computer science at college, but that’s even more expensive and time-consuming, and plenty of folks don’t realize they want to do computer science until after they’ve already graduated college.

 So what’s the solution?

+If you’re set on being self-taught, it’s best to understand which gaps you have in your knowledge.
+Find a list of computer science concepts that you need to learn.
 Then, try to complete a pet project that’s not in the same safe environment you’d get in a coding bootcamp.
 To make this a truly realistic experience, find some raw data to practice getting into proper shape.
 You can use datasets from data.gov, as an example.

 Finally, if you have a solid idea of what job you want to go for, speak to as many of those people as you can.
 Read what they’ve written, what resources they recommend, what they do at work.
 The better sense you have of what tools actually got them to where they are today, as well as what their responsibilities are, the better you’ll be able to plan your own self-taught structure.